mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

   dir: salesforce-through-the-lens-of-a-java-dev-part-2
   feature: salesforce-through-the-lens-of-a-java-dev-part-2/feature.png
 ---
 This blog post series is about the learnings that I had during working in the domain of Salesforce Development.
-This blog post gives an overview of one side of the technology coin: the declarative development solutions.
+This blog post gives an overview on one side of the Salesforce technology coin: the declarative development solutions.

 <!-- more -->